adversary-org/twython-tools/README.md

 with the impending conflict between the python-gnupg package and the more recent fork.

-The scripts in legacy/ are legacy Python 2 scripts and only present for reference.

-The scripts in current/ are what I use and are actively maintained.

 The foad.py script is [available here](https://github.com/adversary-org/foad).

 Python version specific information is in the Documentation/